Partner at AKD Lawyers

 Get Your Free Consultation

-Before a medical malpractice case can go to court, it must go through a medical review panel.
-This panel decides whether the healthcare provider likely failed to meet the standard of care.
+Before any medical malpractice case can proceed to court, it must first go through a medical review panel.
+This panel reviews evidence and determines whether the healthcare provider may have failed to meet the required standard of care.

 Personal Injury Law

-RS 32:861 requires all Louisiana drivers to carry liability insurance with minimum coverage limits.
+• RS 32:861 requires all drivers to carry minimum liability insurance.

-These laws reflect Louisiana’s structured, civil code-based legal system and affect many aspects of injury claims.
+These statutes highlight Louisiana’s structured civil law system and how written code drives many aspects of injury cases.

 FAQs

-Yes.
-Most workplace injuries are handled through workers’ compensation, which limits lawsuits against employers unless rare exceptions apply.
+Most workplace injuries fall under workers’ compensation, which limits lawsuits except in rare circumstances.

 Conclusion